 B. Conflict of Interest.
 Conflicts of interest include situations in which employees may have the opportunity to influence the University's business decisions in ways that could lead to personal gain or give improper advantage to members of their families or to associates, as well as, situations of conflicts of commitment in which employees' external activities interfere or appear to interfere with their paramount obligations to students, colleagues, and the University.

 D. Financial Conflict of Interest.
-A significant financial interest (or, where the institutional official requires disclosure of other financial interests, a financial interest) that the University reasonably determines could directly and significantly affect the design, conduct, or reporting of institutional research.
+A significant financial interest (or, where the Institutional Official requires disclosure of other financial interests, a financial interest) that the University reasonably determines could directly and significantly affect the design, conduct, or reporting of institutional research.

-Financial interest also includes any reimbursed or sponsored travel undertaken by the investigator and related to his/her institutional responsibilities.
-This includes travel that is paid on behalf of the investigator rather than reimbursed, even if the exact monetary value is not readily available.
+Financial interest also includes any reimbursed or sponsored travel undertaken by the investigator and related to their institutional responsibilities.
+This includes travel that is paid on behalf of the Investigator rather than reimbursed, even if the exact monetary value is not readily available.
 It excludes travel reimbursed or sponsored by U.S. federal, state, or local governmental agencies, U.S. institutions of higher education, research institutes affiliated with institutions of higher education, academic teaching hospitals, and medical centers.